 A critical survey of the creation/evolution controversy in its historical, scientific, philosophical, and theological contexts—from ancient Babylon down to the intelligent-design movement.
-4 cr.
+NS 4 cr.

-AN 338 Lucy and Ardi: The Oldest Women
+AN 338 Lucy: The Oldest Woman

-AN 339 Primate Biomechanics
+AN 339/ 739 Primate Biomechanics

+Prereq: AN 102, Bio 107 or consent of instructor.
 This course is an introduction to the physical principles and anatomies underlying primate behavior, with a particular emphasis on locomotion in general and human locomotion in particular.
-We will study mechanics, bone biology, skeletal anatomy, and the primate fossil record in order to address why bones are shaped the way they are and how we can reconstruct behavior from fossils.
-We will spend a week studying human running adaptations in preparation for the Boston marathon.
-Students will also have an opportunity to use state-of-the-art plantar-pressure-sensing equipment to study variation in modern human foot function.
+The course takes up issues of mechanics, bone biology, skeletal anatomy, and the primate fossil record in order to address the question of why bones are shaped the way they are and how we can reconstruct behavior from fossils.
+Students study running mechanics and use state-of-the-art plantar-pressure-sensing equipment to study variation in modern human foot function.
+NS 4 cr.

-AN 340 Folk Songs as Social History
+AN 340/740 Folk Songs as Social History

-Anglo-American folk songs and singing styles considered as expressions of personal, social, and cultural history.
-Topics include finding and using regional and thematic song collections; performance of traditional music; preparation and presentation of song materials in selected projects.
-4 cr.
+Anglo-American folk songs and singing styles are considered as expressions of personal, social, and cultural history.
+The class involves finding and using regional and thematic song collections, the performance of traditional music, and preparation and presentation of song materials in selected projects.
+SS 4 cr.

-AN 344 Modern Japanese Society: Family, School, and Workplace (Area)
+AN 344/744 Modern Japanese Society: Family, School, and Workplace (Area)

-AN 345 Moving Experiences: Cultures of Tourism and Travel
+AN 345/745 Moving Experiences: Cultures of Tourism and Travel

-Prereq: CAS AN 101.The movement of people across national boundaries is a cultural, economic and political phenomenon.
-In this course, we will examine voluntary border-crossing in its various cultural and historical meanings as well as in the representations of journals and contemporary accounts.
-By reading primary source material on the experiences of travel, and by using models drawn from the scholarly literature on “border-crossing,” we will apply anthropological analysis to a common, but understudied phenomenon.
-Field trips in the Boston area will supplement our readings and discussions, allowing students to examine tourism as observers and participants, in tourist destinations as well as in museums whose collections represent cross-cultural observation and experience.
-4 cr.
+Prereq: CAS AN 101.
+This course is an examination of voluntary border-crossing in its various cultural and historical meanings as well as in the representations of journals and contemporary accounts.
+Primary source material on the experiences of travel and models drawn from the scholarly literature on “border-crossing” will be analyzed using an anthropological lens.
+Field trips in the Boston area will supplement readings and discussions, allowing students to examine tourism as observers and participants in tourist destinations as well as in museums whose collections represent cross-cultural observation and experience.
+SS 4 cr.

-AN 347 Afghanistan
+AN 347/747 Afghanistan (Area)

 AN 348 Investigating Contemporary Globalization

-AN 350 Asians in America (Area)
+AN 350/750 Asians in America (Area)

 AN 351 Language, Culture, and Society

-AN 355 Religious Fundamentalism in Anthropological Perspective
+AN 355/755 Religious Fundamentalism in Anthropological Perspective

-AN 360 The Nomadic Alternative
+AN 360/760 The Nomadic Alternative

 Ethnographic and historical examination of nomads in Africa and Eurasia focusing on the ecology of pastoralism, nomadic social organization, political relations between nomads and states, the rise and fall of steppe empires, and the future of nomads.
-4 cr.
+SS 4 cr.